williamayerst/product.puppet-githooks/README.md

 Since hooks don't propagate between repos,  you must also copy or Symlink the './pre-receive' file to <target repo>/.git/hooks/pre-commit i.e.
 `$ ln -s <git-hook-repo>/pre-commit <target repo>/.git/hooks/pre-commit`
 You can set configuration options in commit_hooks/config.cfg

+## Result
+When you attempt to run a commit locally, it will refer to this file, which calls shell scripts to lint and check any changed files.